JAlcocerT/R_Stocks/README.md

 * Visualize the dividend trends on different stocks, considering the different splits over the time
 * Portfolio Analysis - Check how the valuation and dividend of a given number of stocks initially
 * Improve UI

+* V1.1: Selecting the stocks as environment variable in docker-compose.yml

 </details>